-‘A Pæan‘ by Edgar Allan Poe is a eleven stanza “pæan” celebrating the life of a dearly departed wife.
+‘A Pæan‘ by Edgar Allan Poe is an eleven stanza “pæan” celebrating the life of a dearly departed wife.
 Each stanza, or strophe, is made up of four lines.
 These lines are consistently formatted with a rhyme scheme of ABAB CDCD, and so on.

 The lines are all similar in length, containing around six syllables each.
 The “sing song” nature of this poem fits with its intended purpose as a pæan.

-Summary of A Pæan
+Explore A Pæan

 The poem begins with the speaker trying to figure out how the “burial rites” are going to be read for the death of someone he loves.
 He does not yet know whether a solemn or joyous song will be sung.

 The speaker takes the reader to the side of the body.
 There, many are gathered.
 They mourn over her departure, crying and weeping unnecessarily.
 He believes that their actions dishonor her.
 They should not mourn but celebrate.

 In contrast, the mourners do not believe that the speaker should sing the songs he is singing.
 His voice is weak and they wish him to sing something sadder.
 He refuses, hits the coffin, and uses the reverberations as a part of his song.
 When he addresses the dead woman, who the reader learns is his wife, he tells her that while she may be dead her spirit lives on.
 Her love touched everything around her, so he will not mourn.
 He will sing a “pæan” to celebrate her life rather than a “requiem” to mourn it.

 That ever died so young?